Brief

 Mt.
 Ararat

-Khachatur Abovian (the future famous Armenian poet)
+Khachatur Abovian (the future famous Armenian poet) and four other companions -

 An organized alpinism emerged in Estonia many years later.